 “I didn’t ask for your help!”

-“I didn’t ask for your company, but here you are.
+“I didn’t ask for your company, but here we are.
 We’re both doing favors tonight.”

 Leo swore and walked off the path.
 He stumbled on a rock, and at last deigned to remove his sunglasses and hook them on the neck of his Hawaiian shirt.
-Still he struggled in the poor illumination; freed fireflies weren’t sufficient outside the monastery’s candlelight.
+Still he struggled in the dark.
 “You broke my jar!
-How am I supposed to find centipede bushes in the dark?”
+How can I find centipede bushes like this?”

-“Open another jar and catch fireflies as you walk.”
+“Open another jar and catch fireflies along the way”

-He opened another jar on his way up the rugged slope and swiped it over some fireflies.
+He opened a jar and swiped it over fireflies.
 When he caught none, Leo swore loud enough for Jay to hear language which shan’t be printed here in square brackets or otherwise.

 “Call me what you want,” muttered Jay.
-Leo continued to do so until his voice faded into the dark.
+Leo continued to do so until his voice faded in the distance.
 Finally alone, Jay knocked on the monastery door.
-While he waited in silence, Jay realized he’d been right to introduce himself as Jadie.
-The fake name kept an ephemeral barrier between them, as if they were separated by saran wrap.
+While he waited, Jay realized he’d been right to introduce himself as Jadie.
+The fake name kept an ephemeral barrier between them, like they were separated by saran wrap.
 Leo didn’t even believe Jay was his real name.

 Jay knocked again and capped his camera.
-He wondered if he’d have a chance to photograph the monastery up close in the daylight.
-The candles made the sand-dollars look like a thousand scrutinizing eyes.
-Jay knocked a third time, vowing that if no answer came he would leave the monks alone.
+He wondered if he’d have the chance to photograph the monastery in daylight.
+The candles made the sand-dollars look like scrutinizing eyes.
+Jay knocked a third time, vowing if no answer came he would leave the monks alone.

-Footsteps approached from behind the door and it popped ajar.
-A young woman’s face peeked through the crack.
+Footsteps approached and popped the door ajar.
+A young woman peeked through the crack.
 “Oran dora.
 [Can I help you?]”

 “Oran dora.”
-Jay hoped he’d studied Michael’s Sheridanian phrasebook well enough. “[I am Jay,]” he attempted. “[I have gifts for the Virgils.]”
+Jay hoped he’d studied his phrasebook well enough. “[I am Jay,]” he attempted. “[I have gifts for the Virgils.]”

 “[We have enough sand-dollars.]”
-The woman’s expression changed when Jay showed her the box of powdered pastries. “[Thank you!
+The woman’s expression changed when Jay showed the box of pastries. “[Thank you!
 Please?]”

 “[Please.]”
-Jay allowed her one of the small pastries.
-She kept the doorway narrow so he could not enter. “[Also, I have a cricket for Virgil Jango Skyy.]”
+Jay allowed her a pastry.
+She kept the doorway narrow. “[Also, I have a cricket for Virgil Jango Skyy.]”

 “I’m sorry?
 [I do not speak much.]”